Surface singularities and planar contact structures: Introduction and background

 \begin{theorem} Let $(Y, \xi)$ be the link of an isolated singularity of a complex surface in $\CC^3$ with its canonical contact structure.
 Then $\xi$ is planar if and only if the singularity is of type~$A_n$. \end{theorem}

 \begin{theorem} Let $(Y,\xi)$ be the link of a normal surface singularity with its canonical contact structure.
-Then $\xi$ is planar if and only if the singularity has a good resolution whose graph is a tree of spheres with no bad vertices.
-In particular, if $\xi$ is planar, then the singularity is rational. \end{theorem}
+Then $\xi$ is planar if and only if the singularity is rational with reduced fundamental cycle. \end{theorem}

+Rational singularities with reduced fundamental cycle are also known as {\em minimal} singularities in the literature; they were first introduced by Koll\'ar~\cite{Ko}.
+We avoid the latter term because of possible confusion with its other common meaning (referring to the absence of symplectic $(-1)$-spheres, or exceptional divisors).
+These singularities can be defined in terms of their dual resolution graphs; namely, a rational singularity with reduced fundamental cycle has a good resolution whose graph is a tree of spheres with no bad vertices (see Definition~\ref{def-redfundc}).

+Deformation theory of rational singularities with reduced fundamental cycle (and more generally, sandwiched singularities) was studied in~\cite{djvs}.
+In a future work, we will discuss the theory of~\cite{djvs} from the symplectic topology viewpoint, using planar open books, and study the relation between smoothings and symplectic fillings of canonical contact structures for this class of singularities.

-The ``if'' direction of Theorem~\ref{sing2} was proven by Sch\"onenberger~\cite{Scho}.
-From a different perspective, contact structures on links of singularities whose graphs have no bad vertices were discussed by N\'emethi--Tosun~\cite{NT}, who showed that in this case the Milnor open books (associated to the Artin cycle $Z_{min}$) are planar.
-(In~\cite{NT}, the absence of bad vertices translates to the condition $Z_{min}=E$, where $E$ is the exceptional divisor of the resolution.)
+The ``if'' direction of Theorem~\ref{sing2} was essentially proven by Sch\"onenberger~\cite{Scho}, who established planarity of contact structures obtained by Legendrian surgery on Legendrian links associated to graphs with no bad vertices.
+From a different perspective, contact structures on links of singularities whose graphs have no bad vertices were discussed by N\'emethi and Tosun~\cite{NT}, who showed that in this case the Milnor open books (associated to the Artin cycle $Z_{\rm min}$) are planar.
+Milnor open books are open books that arise as follows: if $f$ is a holomorphic function on the complement of the singular point on the surface, the function $f/\|f\|$ defines a fibration on the link in the complement of the set $\{ f=0 \}$.
+(This set is the binding of the open book.)
+The Milnor open book supports the canonical contact structure in the link of the singularity by Caubel, N\'emethi, and Popescu-Pampu~\cite[Theorem 1.3]{CNPP}.
+A connection between the constructions of~\cite{NT} and~\cite{Scho} is given by Gay and Mark in~\cite{GayMark}, who give an explicit open book and factorization of its monodromy.

+It is known that for general links of singularities, the smallest possible genus of compatible Milnor open books can be strictly greater than the minimal genus of arbitrary open books compatible with the canonical contact structure~\cite{Bu?}.
+Together with~\cite{NT}, Theorem~\ref{sing2} shows that Milnor open books (in the sense of~\cite[Section~2.2]{NT}) minimize the genus in the planar case.

+\begin{cor} Let $(Y,\xi)$ be the link of a normal surface singularity with its canonical contact structure.
+If $\xi$ is planar, then $\xi$ has a Milnor open book which is planar. \end{cor}